The dance of the Gypsies..

 “Love, song, blood and the road is the curse and the blessing of the Gypsy heart.”

-I sat in the nearby park with the ancient Gypsy.
+I sat in the nearby park with an ancient Gypsy.

 He accepted my friendship because I had Black Velvet whiskey and good German red wine.

 I requested a story.
-He slapped my back and laughed at my innocence.
+He slapped my back and laughed at my innocents.

 He opened up the black velvet and take a long sip.
 He passed the bottle to me.

 A pretty dark eyes girl sat close to me.
 She watched my eyes and asked.